argoproject/navis-documentcloud/README.md

 - `zoom` (boolean): Hide or show zoom slider.
 - `format` (string): Indicate to the theme that this is a wide asset by setting this to `wide`.
 Defaults `normal`.

-For example, if you want to embed a document at 800px wide with no sidebar, pre-scrolled to page 3:
+For example, if you want to embed a document at 800px wide, pre-scrolled to page 3:

-    [documentcloud url="https://www.documentcloud.org/documents/282753-lefler-thesis.html" width="800" sidebar="false" default_page="3"]
+    [documentcloud url="https://www.documentcloud.org/documents/282753-lefler-thesis.html" responsive="false" width="800" default_page="3"]

 To embed a note, use any note-specific URL: